Irishwolf13/cal-app/README.md

 ```bash
 echo RAILS_MASTER_KEY=$(cat config/master.key) > .env
 ```
-Note: config/master.key and .env should NOT be checked in to git or baked into the docker container.
+Note: config/master.key and .env should **NOT** be checked in to git or baked into the docker container.
 It's the master password.
 Store it someplace secure.

-1. Install Docker following the instructions on the offical web page

 ## Docker Image Build & Release
 1. Bump version in docker-compose.yml